"I know a game I always win." "It's not much of a game if you can't lose." "Oh, I can lose, but I always win."

 - An episode of Cyberchase featured this game, played with miniature sentient warriors.

-- There's a very similar minigame in one of the Mario Party games where you have a tree with fruits, coins, and beehives set up in a row, and each of the four players can take one or two items from the tree- if you get the beehive, you're out.
+- Honeycomb Havoc in Mario Party 2 where you have a tree with fruits, coins, and beehives set up in a row, and each of the four players can take one or two items from the tree — if you get the beehive, you're out.

 - A variety of this game made an appearance in Super Mario RPG, in which you had to make sure your opponent took the last coin from a box...
 Although the CPU apparently didn't know how to count, as he would often take multiple coins if there was more than one coin left, causing him to lose.